 (A) Delisting Levels: The constituent concentrations measured in a leachate extract may not exceed the following concentrations (mg/l): cadmium-0.2; chromium-4.9; nickel-32.7; cyanide-7.5 and fluoride-94.8.

 (B) Annual Verification Testing: To verify that the waste does not exceed the specified delisting concentrations, Selmet, Inc. must collect and analyze one waste sample annually using methods with appropriate detection concentrations and elements of quality control.
 Selmet may use a total analysis of the waste to estimate the Toxicity Characteristic Leaching Procedure concentration as provided for in section 1.2 of Method 1311.
+[The Toxicity Characteristic Leaching Procedure is attached to this rule as Appendix 3.]

 (d) Changes in Operation Conditions:

-(A) If Selmet, Inc., significantly changes the manufacturing process or the chemicals used in the manufacturing process, or both, Selmet must notify the department not more than 30 days after making the change.
+(A) If Selmet significantly changes the manufacturing process or the chemicals used in the manufacturing process, or both, Selmet must notify DEQ not more than 30 days after making the change.

-(B) Selmet, Inc. must handle the wastes generated after the process change as hazardous until the department notifies Selmet in writing the department has determined the wastes continue to meet the delisting concentrations in subparagraph (6)(c)(A), that Selmet has demonstrated that no new hazardous constituents listed in appendix VIII of 40 C.F.R. part 261 have been introduced, and that the department approves Selmet’s not handling the wastes as hazardous.
+(B) Selmet must handle the wastes generated after the process change as hazardous until DEQ notifies Selmet in writing that DEQ has determined the wastes continue to meet the delisting concentrations in subparagraph (6)(c)(A), that Selmet has demonstrated that no new hazardous constituents listed in appendix VIII of 40 C.F.R. part 261 have been introduced, and that the department approves Selmet’s not handling the wastes as hazardous.

-(e) Data Submittals: Selmet, Inc. must submit the data obtained through verification testing, or as required by other conditions of this rule, to the department.
+(e) Data Submittals: Selmet must submit the data obtained through verification testing, or as required by other conditions of this rule, to DEQ.
 Selmet must submit the annual verification data and certification of proper disposal on the anniversary of the effective date of this exclusion.
-Selmet, Inc. must compile, summarize, and maintain on site, for a minimum of five years, records of operating conditions and analytical data.
-Selmet, Inc. must make these records available to the department for inspection.
-Selmet, Inc. must submit with all data a signed copy of the certification statement described in 40 C.F.R. § 260.22(i)(12).
+Selmet must compile, summarize, and maintain on site, for a minimum of five years, records of operating conditions and analytical data.
+Selmet must make these records available to DEQ for inspection.
+Selmet must submit with all data a signed copy of the certification statement described in 40 C.F.R. § 260.22(i)(12).

 (f) Reopener Language:

-(A) If, at any time after the delisted waste is disposed of, Selmet, Inc., possesses, or is otherwise made aware of, any data, including but not limited to leachate data, about the delisted waste, indicating that any constituent is at a concentration in the leachate higher than the specified delisting concentration in subparagraph 6(c)(A), then Selmet, Inc., must report such data, in writing, to the department, within 10 days of first possessing or being made aware of that data.
+(A) If, at any time after the delisted waste is disposed of, Selmet possesses, or is otherwise made aware of, any data, including but not limited to leachate data, about the delisted waste, indicating that any constituent is at a concentration in the leachate higher than the specified delisting concentration in subparagraph 6(c)(A), then Selmet must report such data, in writing, to DEQ, within 10 days of first possessing or being made aware of that data.

-(B) Based on the information described in subsections (6)(d) and (6)(e), and any other information received from any source, the department will make a preliminary determination as to whether the reported information requires department action to protect human health or the environment.
+(B) Based on the information described in subsections (6)(d) and (6)(e), and any other information received from any source, DEQ will make a preliminary determination as to whether the reported information requires department action to protect human health or the environment.
 Further action may include suspending or revoking the exclusion, or other appropriate response necessary to protect human health and the environment.

-(C) If the department determines that the reported information does require department action, the department will notify Selmet, Inc. in writing, of the actions the department believes are necessary to protect human health and the environment.
-The notice will include a statement of the proposed action and a statement providing Selmet, Inc. with an opportunity to present information as to why the proposed department action is not necessary or to suggest an alternative action.
-Selmet, Inc. must provide to the department in writing its information in response to the notice within 30 days from the date the department mails its notice requesting the information.
+(C) If DEQ determines that the reported information does require DEQ action, DEQ will notify Selmet in writing, of the actions DEQ believes are necessary to protect human health and the environment.
+The notice will include a statement of the proposed action and a statement providing Selmet with an opportunity to present information as to why the proposed DEQ action is not necessary or to suggest an alternative action.
+Selmet must provide to DEQ in writing its information in response to the notice within 30 days from the date DEQ mails its notice requesting the information.